LogentriesCommunity/Logentries-Log-Usage/README.md

 # le-query-all-logs
 Script that runs a query against all logs in account and prints results in csv file.
-Useful for query you account to find out the logs with the most usage.
+Can be used to query your Logentries account to find out the logs with the most usage.

 You will need your account key and read only api key.